by Robert Pinsky

-The following are excerpts from a tape recording of the Joshua Ringel Memorial Lecture, which Robert Pinsky gave last April in Baltimore.
+The following are excerpts from a tape recording of the Joshua Ringel Memorial Lecture, which Robert Pinsky gave in April 2000 in Baltimore.
 This annual lecture is sponsored by Teachers & Writers and the Center for Talented Youth at Johns Hopkins University.—Ed.

 Poetry, like any other art, should begin with a physical attraction.
 Bodily attachment is primary.

 That is one reason why everyone who takes a poetry course with me is required to type up with his or her own hands or write out longhand with his or her own fingers an anthology: thirty-five or forty pages of what he or she means by the word “poem” or “poetry.”

 This is the single thing I do as a teacher that I consider most valuable.
 Because it involves the basic elements of bodily action and autonomy, it has wide application.
 I ask it of graduate students and of freshmen.
 When my wife taught eighth-graders she asked it of them.